jwharm/cairo-java-bindings/README.md

 ```

 Furthermore, you obviously need to have the cairo library version 1.18 installed on your system,
 or else the Java bindings have nothing to bind to.
-You also need to install JDK 20 (not JDK 19 or
+You also need to install JDK 21 (not JDK 20 or
-earlier, nor JDK 21 or later), because the Panama FFI is slightly different between JDK versions.
+earlier, nor JDK 22 or later, because the Panama FFI is slightly different between JDK versions).

 Now, you can start developing with cairo in Java.
 Have fun!
 This is a simple example to get started,
 ported from [the first sample on this page](https://www.cairographics.org/samples/):